sjbrown/misc_work/genesis/rules.md

 ### Drawing Gig Cards

-At the beginning of the game, split the gig cards into "locked" and "unlocked" decks.
+At the beginning of the game, split the Gig cards into "locked" and "unlocked" decks.

-Tastes and trends change in music, and the gigs that were available last week might not be available this week.
+Tastes and trends change in music, and the Gigs that were available last week might not be available this week.

  * Shuffle the "unlocked" deck.
- * Lay out four gig cards face-up
+ * Lay out four Gig cards face-up
- * The player with the most CROWD will now choose one of the face-up gig cards
+ * The player with the most CROWD will now choose one of the face-up Gig cards
-    * If the gig card has requirements the band must meet them
+    * If the Gig card has requirements the band must meet them
- * If the band cannot qualify for any of the four gigs, the band [breaks up](#breaking-up-the-band)
+ * If the band cannot qualify for any of the four Gigs, the band [breaks up](#breaking-up-the-band)

 ### Meeting Gig Requirements

-If a gig requires a minimum number of CROWD, that is the minimum amount of crowd **the band** must have.
-If the band doesn't quite have enough CROWD for a gig, band members can bring their friends to the show.
+If a Gig requires a minimum number of CROWD, that is the minimum amount of crowd **the band** must have.
+If the band doesn't quite have enough CROWD for a Gig, band members can bring their friends to the show.

 Band members can voluntarily decrease their CROWD score and increase the band's CROWD score that same amount.